|ilissAfrica » About ilissAfrica » About the project|

 Furthermore an Africa Section of the Electronic Journals Library (EZB) to search E-Journals is provided.

-The project is financed by the DFG.
+The project was financed by the DFG.

 ilissAfrica supports the association "European Librarians in African Studies" (ELIAS) as a european network aiming to promote professional exchange and cooperation among its members.
 The "Africa Section" of the Electronic Journals Library (EZB) was one source for the Wikipedia-article "African Studies Journals".